nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 The Exception component represents a collection of classes that represent potential exception events that may occur during the usage of `FridgeFriend`.
 The `Exception` component facilitates the return of exceptions to the `UI` class in `Utilities`, which will display the corresponding error message to the user.

 ![Exception Class Diagram](diagrams/diagram_images/ExceptionClassDiagram.png)

-The ***Exception Class Diagram*** given above shows the custom `Exceptions` created for the FridgeFriend project, and stored inside the `Exceptions` component.
+The ***Exception Class Diagram*** given above shows the custom `Exceptions` used by `FridgeFriend`, and stored inside the `Exceptions` component.
 All exceptions extend from the Java default `Exception` class.
 They only differ with regard to the throwable error message.
 The `Exceptions` component currently consists of eleven (11) custom Exceptions, as of v2.0:

 Among these eleven custom exceptions, the `Exceptions` component can generally be